soxueren/atsd/integration/spss/statistics/README.md

 ![](resources/select_weights.png)

+> Alternatively, you can execute [SPSS scripts](data-source.md) to load records from a datasources automatically.

 #### Option 2: Loaded Merged Prices and Weights Dataset

 * Select the `datetime` column from both the `inflation.cpi.categories.price` and `inflation.cpi.categories.weight` tables.